 Among her many accolades, Diana has been inducted into the Michigan Women’s Hall of Fame -- Michigan Women Forward (October 2021), received the 2014 Athena Award from the Grand Rapids Area Chamber of Commerce, was named one of the 50 Most Influential Women in West Michigan six times by the Grand Rapids Business Journal, and was named one of Crain’s Detroit 100 Most Influential Women in Michigan.
 Diana has been recognized with honorary doctoral degrees of Humane Letters from Aquinas College and Grand Valley State University.

 The WMU Alumni Association awarded the first Distinguished Alumni Award in 1963.
 Since then, we have honored more than 150 WMU alumni for their prestigious accomplishments within their careers and communities.
-The Distinguished Alumni Award is the University’s highest honor for alumni who have risen to a level of distinction throughout their professional lives and is awarded during Homecoming weekend at the Night of Excellence.
+The Distinguished Alumni Award is the University’s highest honor for alumni who have risen to a level of distinction throughout their professional lives and is awarded during Homecoming Week.

 Eligible individuals will meet the following criteria:

 - Nominees must have received at least one degree from WMU.